-Enter employer contributions, including salary deferrals, made to a SIMPLE IRA during 2022, including contributions made in 2022 for 2021, but not including contributions made in 2023 for 2022.
+Enter employer contributions, including salary deferrals, made to a SIMPLE IRA during 2024, including contributions made in 2024 for 2023, but not including contributions made in 2025 for 2024.
 Trustees and issuers are not responsible for reporting the year for which SIMPLE contributions are made.
 Do not include contributions to a SIMPLE 401(k) plan.
+Also, include in box 9 contributions to a Roth SIMPLE IRA.